-Tilapia is a good selection of fish but I believe that it should not be your exclusive choice.
-There is a higher ratio of Omega-6 fatty acids to Omega-3 fatty acids in that variety of fish and that is OK - but not for every day.
+Tilapia is a good fish choice, but it should not be the only fish you eat.
+There is a higher ratio of Omega-6 fatty acids to Omega-3 fatty acids in that variety of fish, and that is OK - but not for every day.

-By mixing it up you will get a wide variety of great nutrients.
+By mixing up your choices of fish and shellfish, you will get a wide variety of great nutrients.

 Thanks for writing,